oprock/Code-Commandos.github.io/index.md

 With our setup wizard, getting started and familiar to our program is a breeze.
 ### Familiar look, more functionality
 ![rosters](https://user-images.githubusercontent.com/31378383/39225684-b6bbda6a-481b-11e8-9726-cdbc769ede31.png)
 Our main page looks similar to the original roster forms currently used by the military.
-When useing our software you have the ability to create as many rosters as you want and assign employees to the roster independently.
-If there is a conflict between the rosters then the program automaticaly adjustes the lower priority roster.
+When using our software you have the ability to create as many rosters as you want and assign employees to the roster independently.
+If there is a conflict between the rosters then the program automatically adjusts the lower priority roster.
 ### Printable forms
 ![rosterp](https://user-images.githubusercontent.com/31378383/39225688-bb355530-481b-11e8-918c-7269c4433a51.png)
 Example duty roster print out.